-Each flavor is tailored for a specific wellness goal, like sleep, beauty, zen or cleanse.
-Yes, you’ll get 7 grams of collagen, but also functional ingredients like magnesium for sleep, apple cider vinegar for digestion and biotin for a healthy glow.
-Thanks to natural juices like raspberry and blueberry the shots are pretty darn tasty, and the glass bottles makes them easy to tuck into your purse when you’re on-the-go.
+Each flavor is tailored for a specific wellness goal, like sleep, energy, defense, and glow.
+Yes, you’ll get 7 grams of collagen, but also functional ingredients like magnesium for sleep, apple cider vinegar for digestion, and biotin for a healthy glow.
+Thanks to natural juices like raspberry and blueberry, the shots are pretty darn tasty, and the glass bottles make them easy to tuck into your purse when you’re on the go.

-5 Reasons To Add Collagen Any Time of Day
+5 Reasons to Add Collagen Any Time of Day

-1. In the morning to promote beautiful skin
+1. Morning: to promote beautiful skin

 Here are a few easy breakfast options:

-- Butter coffee – Combine 1 cup of freshly brewed coffee + 1 tablespoon of grass-fed ghee or coconut oil + 1 scoop Vital Proteins collagen peptides + 1 teaspoon of cinnamon + 1 teaspoon of vanilla extract + a pinch of sea salt in a blender and blend on high for 30–60 seconds until frothy.
+Butter coffee – Combine 1 cup of freshly brewed coffee + 1 tablespoon of grass-fed ghee or coconut oil + 1 scoop Vital Proteins collagen peptides + 1 teaspoon of cinnamon + 1 teaspoon of vanilla extract + a pinch of sea salt in a blender and blend on high for 30–60 seconds until frothy.
 You can also stir collagen into a plain cup of coffee or tea.

-- Oatmeal – Add 10 grams (1 scoop) of collagen to your oatmeal, along with some healthy fat (like 1 tablespoon of nut butter) for a well-balanced breakfast.
+Oatmeal – Add 10 grams (1 scoop) of collagen to your oatmeal, along with some healthy fat (like 1 tablespoon of nut butter) for a well-balanced breakfast.

-2. Post workout to keep muscles & joints healthy
+2. Post-workout: to keep muscles & joints healthy

 Here are some protein-rich meals snacks to have post-workout:

-- Golden milk latte made with full-fat coconut milk, turmeric, cinnamon and a scoop of collagen
+Golden milk latte – made with full-fat coconut milk, turmeric, cinnamon, and a scoop of collagen

-3. Before meals to heal the gut
+3. Before meals: to heal the gut

 Our holistic nutritionist recommends downing a shot of apple cider vinegar before eating to stimulate stomach acid production, which is a great time to add collagen as well.
 Your food is more effectively digested, leading to better nutrient absorption.

 If you’re brave, you can add 1 tablespoon of apple cider vinegar to 2 ounces of water.

-4. Mid-day to keep you calm
+4. Mid-day: to keep you calm

-5. At bedtime to help you sleep
+5. Bedtime: to help you sleep

 Here are a few bedtime elixirs to try:

-- Try a Vital Proteins Sleep shot to get collagen, magnesium and melatonin in a tasty lavender blueberry flavor.
+Try a Vital Proteins Sleep shot to get collagen, magnesium, and melatonin in a tasty lavender-blueberry flavor.

-- Make your own gummies with melatonin and collagen.
+Make your own Melatonin Gummies with collagen.